 Partnerships with forestry departments and local associations are encouraging nature-based tourism development.
 In the last few years extensive research by Discover Dinarics has been conducted to understand bear populations across both Slovenia and Croatia.

 With vast rivers and mountains, Slovenia’s southern section is an undeniably exciting destination.
-Combine mountain explorations with old forest hikes, wildlife watching with river rafting and add in a stopover in the country’s capital – Ljubljana.
+Combine mountain explorations with old forest hikes, bikepacking and wildlife watching, with river rafting and add in a stopover in the country’s capital – Ljubljana.